devimodi8/devimodi8/README.md

 * 🎓 Background in AI/ML
 * 💡 Curious learner who loves experimenting with new technologies
 * 📈 Improving skills through real-world projects
-* 🎯 Goal: Get placed in a role where I can apply AI/ML practically

 ---